International College of Economics and Finance

 The International College of Economics and Finance (ICEF) is an autonomous department within the Higher School of Economics (HSE), a national research university in Moscow, Russia.
-The ICEF was founded in 1997 as a collaboration between the HSE and the London School of Economics and Political Science (LSE).
+The ICEF was founded in 1997 as a collaboration between the HSE and the London School of Economics (LSE).
 It is an affiliate centre of the University of London International Programmes.
 The college offers bachelor's and master's degrees with international recognition.

 History

 The ICEF was founded in 1997.
 The following year, the first group of ICEF students enrolled in Banking and Finance courses at the University of London.
 In 1999, courses in Economics and Management are offered.

 In 2001, the first Russian graduates were recognized.
 Also in 2002, the ICEF's research programme is opened.
 In 2003, the ICEF offered courses in Economics, modelled on the basic curriculum at the LSE.
 In 2004, the ICEF asked for expressions of interest from qualified international lecturers.
 In 2005, the completion rate at the college was 60 percent.
 The Masters of Science degree in Financial Economics was made available at ICEF in September 2007.
 At this time, the college moved to a new premises on the NRU – HSE campus at Pokrovsky Boulevard.
 In 2008, the European Diploma Supplement became available to ICEF graduates.
 In 2009, the ICEF became an affiliate centre of the University of London International Programmes.

 In 2010, the International Research Laboratory in Financial Economics was opened at the ICEF.
 The following year, the Laboratory held the inaugural International Moscow Finance Conference.
 In 2013, courses in Mathematics and Economics were offered using the curriculum of the University of London and the college awarded state scholarships for the ICEF masters' course.